1124 papal election

-The 1124 papal election (held 16–21 December) took place after the death of Pope Callixtus II on 13 December 1124.
+A papal election was held from 16 to 21 December 1124, after the death of Pope Callixtus II on 13 December 1124.
 The election was characterised by a power struggle between Italian cardinals supported by the Pierleoni family and northern cardinals supported by the Frangipani family.
 On 16 December the cardinals elected Theobaldo Boccapecci, the cardinal-priest of Sant'Anastasia.
 He chose the name Celestine II.
 Before his consecration, however, an armed party of the Frangipani attacked and wounded the newly elected pope.
-In the following confusion the Bishop of Ostia Lamberto Scannabecchi, the Frangipani's candidate was proclaimed pope under the name Honorius II.
+In the following confusion, Lamberto Scannabecchi (Bishop of Ostia and the Frangipanis candidate) was proclaimed pope under the name Honorius II.
 After several days of factional fighting Celestine was abandoned by his supporters.
 However, Honorius would not accept the throne in this manner and resigned as well.
 He was immediately re-elected and consecrated on 21 December 1124.

 Background

 Pressures building within the Curia, together with ongoing conflicts among the Roman nobility, would erupt after the death of Pope Callixtus II in 1124.
 The pontificates of Urban II and Paschal II had seen an expansion in the College of Cardinals of Italian clerics that strengthened the local Roman influence.
 These cardinals were reluctant to meet with the group of cardinals recently promoted by Callixtus II, who were mainly French or Burgundian.
 As far as the older cardinals were concerned, these newer cardinals were dangerous innovators, and they were determined to resist their increasing influence.
 The northern cardinals, led by Cardinal Aymeric de Bourgogne (the Papal Chancellor), were equally determined to ensure that the elected pope would be one of their candidates.
 Both groups looked towards the great Roman families for support.

 Plan of the medieval Lateran Basilica, with the Monastery of Saint Pancratius at upper right (south).